worldbank/GeospatialFCVcollateral/index.md

 <img src="imgs/mobilephones.png" alt="Drone" style= "width:100%; height:200px; object-fit:cover;">

-The mobile phone module discusses how mobile phone technologies are creating new opportunities to generate, collect, and use data for development insights in fragile settings.
-The module includes frameworks and case studies to impart principles and practices to responsibly use mobile data in project areas like human desplacement, poverty measurements and service delivery.
+The mobile data module discusses how mobile technologies both generate data and are transforming the colleciotn of development data.
+The module includes frameworks and case studies that illustrate principles and practices for the responsible use of mobile data in development projects.

 ### Big Mobile Data